kafkas/firewalk/packages/admin/README.md

 ### [createFastTraverser](./docs/API.md#createFastTraverser) (coming in the next release)

-Creates a fast traverser object that facilitates Firestore collection traversals.
+Creates a fast traverser that facilitates Firestore collection traversals.
 When traversing the collection, this traverser invokes a specified async callback for each batch of document snapshots and immediately moves to the next batch.
 It does not wait for the callback Promise to resolve before moving to the next batch so there is no guarantee that any given batch will finish processing before a later batch.
 This traverser uses more memory but is significantly faster than the default traverser.

 #### Traversal properties